leoleo1222/ReactShoppingApp/README.md

-# README

-This is a README file for setting up a Python environment and installing dependencies for a Django project.

 ## Installation

 To get started, first ensure that you have Python installed on your system.
 You can download the latest version of Python from the official Python website: https://www.python.org/downloads/